GuilhermeRossato/mexpress/README.md

 (Under development, not for production use)

-A fast and brutally minimalist web framework for Nodejs.
-This library allows you to create a http/https server to route callbacks from requests based on their pathname.
+A fast and brutally minimalist web-server handling module for Nodejs.
+It allows you to create a http/https server to route callbacks from requests based on their pathname.

 This library:

  - Is minimalist
  - Has no dependencies
- - Does not get new features over time (Only bugfixes)
- - Works for NodeJS 15 or up
+ - Is stable (no new features)
- - Is entirely contained in a single javascript file
+ - Is a single javascript file with less than 1000 lines of code.

-It is an alternative to the [Expressjs](http://expressjs.com/) http framework.
+This project is just a minimalist alternative to the [Expressjs](http://expressjs.com/) http framework.

 ## Usage